DIRECTLab/MatsimAI/README.md

 ./setup_project.sh
 ```

-This compiles the java code, and creates a new python environment in conda, to activate
+This compiles the java code with maven, creates a new python environment in conda, and compiles the cython code to activate
 the python environment run

 ```
 conda activate matsimAIenv
 ```

+## Running the Project

+The `/scripts` directory contains several example scripts for running the code in this repository:

+- `create_populations.sh`:
+  Generates simple populations using a bimodal distribution.
+Used for generating benchmark results in the associated paper.

+- `osm2matsim.sh`:
+  Converts a cleaned OSM network into a MATSim network and parses the `counts.csv` file into a `counts.xml` MATSim format.

+- `run_gradient_flow_examples.sh`:
+  Clusters the graph and runs the ADAM optimizer using `network.xml` and `counts.xml`.
+Generates the traffic assignment matrix if it does not already exist.

+- `run_matsim_sims.sh`:
+  Uses `best_plans.xml` from the optimizer to run a MATSim scenario and test the origin-destination plans.

+- `run_optimizer_and_matsim.sh`:
+  Runs the optimizer and MATSim simulator sequentially.
+Suitable for overnight runs.
+Requires updating the MATSim `config.xml` with correct paths.

+- `run_analysis.sh`:
+  Parses simulation and optimization results to produce figures and interactive HTML files for analysis.

 ## Getting a Real Network in MATSim